sumedhsingh/Parallel-nqueens/README.md

 ### Description of Behaviour
 The starter code as provided does a sequential version of solving the problem.
 It takes as its argument the size of the board to use.
 Choosing a very large board will take a very long time, so choose something more reasonable (approximately 13).

-The goal is to rewrite the provided program so that the the calculation of the number of valid solutions is completed in parallel by multiple threads.
+The goal is to rewrite the provided program so that the the calculation of the number of valid solutions is completed in parallel by multiple threads (for simplicity, make `n` threads for a chessboard of size NxN).
 The externally visible behaviour of the program should not change, and you should not have any race conditions.

+To divide the work up amongst multiple threads, you need a strategy for how to share the work.
+One suggestion (that you do not have to follow if you prefer another strategy) is to create each of the threads with a different initial condition.

 ### General Guidance